kanru/auto-login-with-cloudflare/readme.txt

     define('WP_CF_ACCESS_JWT_AUD', 'examplef2nat0rkar2866wn829a0x2ztdg');
     define('WP_CF_ACCESS_REDIRECT_LOGIN', true);

+This plugin is not affiliated with nor developed by Cloudflare.
+All trademarks, service marks and company names are the property of their respective owners.

 == Frequently Asked Questions ==

 = How do I redirect the WP login page at `/wp-login.php` to Cloudflare Access? =